Home :: Women's Travel Clothing :: The Travel Skirt (This page contains affiliate links)

 - Resistant to wrinkles.
 Ironing during a trip is not how you want to spend your time.
 I like cotton and love linen, but linen wrinkles too easily to pack - at least for me.
 If it's high summer I'll make an exception, especially if I have evening events to attend.

 - Quick-drying.
 If you're traveling constantly you'll need something that dries quickly, but if you're staying put this might not be an issue.
-When I was on the road in Africa I changed locations almost every night and one thing I couldn't afford was a wet item of clothing.
+When I was on the road as a foreign correspondent I changed locations almost every night and one thing I couldn't afford was a wet item of clothing.

 - Neutral in color.
 Depending on the kind of trip, color will matter.
 If you're mostly in the city, a black skirt can double as evening wear.
-If you're in the countryside or somewhere dusty, black is the last color you want.
-You'll prefer a gray, khaki or beige instead.
+If you're in the countryside or somewhere dusty, black is the last color you'll want.
+Better opt for gray, khaki or beige instead.
 Black and white dirty the easiest.

 - Practical.
 That's right - pockets!
 I can't live without them.
 A pocket with velcro is a bonus!